-Burton Watson is the foremost English-language translator of classical Chinese and Japanese literature.
+Burton Watson (1925 - 2017) was the foremost English-language translator of classical Chinese and Japanese literature.
 Among his many books are individual translated volumes of the poets Tu Fu, Su Tung-p’o, Han Shan, Lu Yu, Po Chü-yi, Gensei, and Ryōkan; the philosophers Chuang Tzu, Confucius, Mencius, Mo Tzu, Hsün Tzu, and Han Fei Tzu; the historian Ssu-ma Ch’ien; and Buddhist texts such as The Lotus Sutra

 and The Vimalakirti Sutra